No0ne/ps2x2pico/README.md

 * Copy `ps2x2pico.uf2` to your Pi Pico by pressing BOOTSEL before pluggging in.
 * 3.3V/5V conversion is done using a bi-directional level shifter: https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/
 * Afterwards connect a USB keyboard and/or mouse using an OTG-adapter and optional USB hub.
+* Also works with wireless keyboards and mice with a dedicated USB receiver.
 ```
                    _________________
                   |                 |